russmckendrick/records/content/albums/is-this-the-life-we-really-want-12213433/index.md

 ---
 title: "Roger Waters - Is This The Life We Really Want?"
-album_artist: "Roger Waters"
+artist: "Roger Waters"
-album_title: "Is This The Life We Really Want?"
+album_name: "Is This The Life We Really Want?"
 date: 2018-08-11
 release_id: "12213433"
 slug: "is-this-the-life-we-really-want-12213433"
+hideSummary: true
 cover:
     image: "is-this-the-life-we-really-want-12213433.jpg"
+    alt: "Is This The Life We Really Want? by Roger Waters"
+    caption: "Is This The Life We Really Want? by Roger Waters"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock"]
 ---

 ## Tracklisting